sigoops/hubitat/README.md

 ### Send Text Notification Event
 Can be used to send an event to Hubitat with provided message.
-Useful for drivers that pick-up these events, e.g. [hubitat-mqtt-link](https://github.com/mydevbox/hubitat-mqtt-link)
+Useful for drivers that pick-up these events, e.g. [hubitat-mqtt-link](https://github.com/mydevbox/hubitat-mqtt-link) (add "notification" attribute to `capability.notification`)

 #### Usage
 1. Add the driver to Hubitat